Search

 Home » College of Agriculture » Plant Pathalogy

-It has proud privilege of having produced so many brilliant scientists/ teachers/ administrators who have been heading several repute institutions / departments / universities / organizations of the country and serving the science of Plant Pathology.
-To name a few are Drs.
-Y. L. Nene, R. S. Singh, Kishan Singh.
-Akhtar Hussain, K. D. Parahia, B. B. Nagiach, Amerika Singh, D. V. Singh, Sita Ram Misra, R. P. Singh and Ram Nath, who became Vice Chancellor of the university and Dr. R. P. Singh is serving as Virologist in Research Station, Frediction, Canada.
+It has proud privilege to have produced so many brilliant scientists/ teachers/ administrators who have been heading several reputed institutions/departments/universities/organizations of the country and served the science of Plant Pathology.
+To name a few are Dr. Y. L. Nene, Dr. R. S. Singh, Dr. Kishan Singh, Dr. Akhtar Hussain, Dr. K. D. Parahia, Dr. B. B. Nagiach, Dr. Amerika Singh, Dr. D. V. Singh, Dr. Sita Ram Misra, Dr. Udit Narain, Dr. R. P. Singh, Dr. Ram Nath, Dr. S. C. Dubey who became renowned Scientists/ Vice Chancellor of the university.
+Dr. R. P. Singh served as Virologist in Research Station, Fredericton, Canada

-Undergraduate teaching was initiated under the Professor of Botany at Government Agricultural College, Kanpur.
+Started undergraduate teaching under the Professor of Botany at Government Agricultural College, Kanpur.
 1921

-• To serve as a centre for academic excellence in the area of graduate and postgraduate education in plant pathology
+• Serve as a centre for academic excellence in the area of graduate and postgraduate education.

-• To conduct basic and applied research leading to detection, identification and management of plant pathogens.
+• Conduct basic and applied research leading to the detection, identification and management of plant pathogens.

-• To provide national leadership in plant pathological research through the development of new concepts and technologies.
+• Provide national leadership in plant pathological research through the development of new concepts and technologies.

 • Excellence of knowledge about plant pathogens, solving and management of these problems in agriculture production.